goodcleanfun/file_utils/README.md

 # file_utils
-Simple endian-agnostic serialization to files
+Simple endian-agnostic serialization to and from files